sanyuktaadap/breast-cancer-classification/final_report.md

 This dataset uses the morphological features of the nuclei of these cells as attributes to predict the presence of malignant or benign breast cancer.
-It had 33 columns that comprise of the ID, Diagnosis (M = malignant, B = benign) and Nuclear features.
+It had 33 columns that comprised the ID, Diagnosis (M = malignant, B = benign) and Nuclear features.
 The Mean, standard error (se), and worst (mean of the three largest values) of each feature were calculated for every image, resulting in 30 features.